 The next day, back in England, I was amused when a white feather drifted onto my face on the Stansted Express to London.

 Coelho rarely grants interviews so I was mortified when, due to pressure of space, my subsequent article about him was severely cut and published without a photograph.

 A few months later I was in Afghanistan staying at a remote firebase with American soldiers from the 10th Mountain Division searching for Osama Bin Laden.
 I was amused to see The Alchemist among the well-thumbed paperbacks on their bookshelves.
 I was there, dusty and tired from a patrol through the mountains, when I got the first e-mail from Coelho.

 I replied sheepishly, apologising for the truncated article.
-His message came back saying sweetly that he had been surprised how short it was but he liked the beginning.
 He went on to say he had enjoyed my own book on Afghanistan, The Sewing Circles of Herat, so much that he had listed it as one of his Top 10 Reads on the website of Barnes & Noble, America’s biggest bookstore.

 And so began an exchange of e-mails.
 He, from the windmill to which he had moved in France where he was writing a new book; me, usually, on the road.

 Modern technology is a wonderful thing.
 I e-mailed him from the village near Kandahar where I stayed during the Afghan elections, or to tell him about the new cocktail bar in Kabul.
 He sent me messages from places like Yemen where he had never before been.
 I began to look forward to hearing the “You’ve got mail” ping and finding Paulo Coelho in my inbox.

 Once or twice he suggested meeting, but I was always travelling, seeing little enough of my husband (who is Portuguese and is also called Paulo) and son.
 Besides, I was aware of how the male character in his books always refers to the seductive power of being one of the world’s bestselling writers.